 This is a required first step in the conferral process.
 The petition for conferral is the learner’s request to the Registrar’s Office to begin the audit process as the learners approach the end of their degree programs.
 You must submit a Petition to receive your diploma and you must submit your petition by March 15 to be considered for eligibility to participate in an upcoming Spring Commencement ceremony.

 For questions regarding the Petition process, please contact the Registrar’s Office.

-The deadline to submit your Petition for Conferral to participate in the May 2020 ceremony is March 15th, 2020.
+The deadline to submit your Petition for Conferral to participate in the Spring ceremony is March 15.

 If you’ve missed the deadline, please be sure you still petition so the process to confer your degree is completed.
 Once the Registrar approves your eligibility, you will automatically be added to receive information about the next available ceremony.